 To say that the winter holidays are food-centric would be an understatement.
 No matter what festivities you attend over the next few weeks, there’s bound to be a serious spread of food and a matching desire to sample it all.
 And while we certainly love any excuse to indulge, we don’t necessarily adore the calories that come with it.
 Not to mention what all that sugar can do to our skin.
-But, don’t worry, we’ve found a few recipe swaps that have less fat and may even give you more energy.
-Here are five healthful alternatives to traditional holiday fare sure to satisfy even the biggest foodie in the group.
+But, don’t worry, we’ve found a few healthy holiday recipes that have less fat and may even give you more energy.
+Here are four healthful alternatives to traditional holiday fare sure to satisfy even the biggest foodie in the group.

 The Recipe: Stuffing is probably the best part of the holiday meal—but also the least healthy.
 Swapping quinoa in for your traditional bread stuffing makes for a healthy indulgence with way fewer empty carbs.
 Try the super healthy and flavorful recipe from Kitchen Treaty.

-Calories in traditional recipe per serving: 176 approx.
+Calories in traditional recipe per serving: 214 approx

 Worth Every Chew

 Calories in traditional recipe per serving: 323 approx